Gift to the Schools of the Nation

-A school or academy (or a grouping of perhaps six or seven institutions with a common ethos) may wish to have its own individual song and 3,000 (three thousand ) additional melodies are available with the final words coming after correspondence and discussion.
-Several meetings and travel etc can be involved and such things can be costly.
-However, basic standard prices are £300, £500 and £700 for purchase of sole copyright.
+A school of academcy (or a grouping of institutions with a common ethos) may wish to have its own individual song and 3,000 (three thousand) lovely melodies are available with their final words coming after correspondence and discussion.
+Several meetings and travel etc. may be involved and such things can be costly.
+Suggested basic prices are £300, £500 and £700 for purchase of sole copyright.

 While the present focus is on primary and secondary educational institutions, it is noted that many UK colleges and universities do not have their own song or anthem.
 The situation needs to be rectified.

 Furthermore, English-speaking schools, colleges and universities around the world also need something embodying their ethos and values.
 They, too, should have their own song.

 All in all, the potential for school assembly and college songs is huge.